Trump says immigrants 'unhappy' with detention centers should stay home

 Democratic presidential hopeful Julian Castro, Joaquin Castro’s brother, last week proposed decriminalizing border crossings as a step toward freeing up federal resources and eliminating thousands of immigration cases clogging criminal courts.

-Reporting by Makini Brice in Washington, Daina Beth Solomon, Diego Ore and David Alire Garcia in Mexico City, Jonathan Allen in New York and David Alexander, Susan Heavey, Doina Chiacu and Eric Beech in Washington, Andrew Hay in New Mexico and Dan Whitcomb in Los Angeles; Writing by Dan Whitcomb; Editing by Bill Tarrant, Jonathan Oatis and Peter Cooney
+Reporting by Makini Brice in Washington, Daina Beth Solomon, Diego Ore and David Alire Garcia in Mexico City, Jonathan Allen in New York, David Alexander, Susan Heavey, Doina Chiacu and Eric Beech in Washington, Andrew Hay in New Mexico and Dan Whitcomb in Los Angeles; Writing by Dan Whitcomb; Editing by Bill Tarrant, Jonathan Oatis and Peter Cooney